KevinHsiung/DJAppServer/readme.md

 ## Running tests

-Run `npm test` inside the Node Folder to execute the test cases defined in the "Test" folder;
+Run `npm test` to execute the test cases defined in the "Test" folder;

 Note: The application server should be stopped before running "npm test" otherwise the port will be in use and the test will fail.